TheTechnobear/MEC/docs/DEVNOTES.md

 currently we use the soundplane model implementation with a new

 *Push 2*
-Initial integration with new parameters system (oKontrol), also some navigation. this is going to need refactoring soon, as full navigation needs the push 2 to have moves, and the OLED/Pad colours all need to reflect the mode this currently inherit from mididevice
+Initial integration with new parameters system (Kontrol), also some navigation. this is going to need refactoring soon, as full navigation needs the push 2 to have moves, and the OLED/Pad colours all need to reflect the mode this currently inherit from mididevice